troykyo/dssloopholes.github.io/category/business/Revenue mode.md

 #### Subscription-Based Model

 Fashion businesses can adopt a subscription-based revenue model where customers pay a recurring fee in exchange for regular access to products or services.
 This model is commonly used in fashion rental services, where users pay a monthly or quarterly subscription fee to rent clothing items.
-Subscription-based models provide a consistent revenue stream and allow businesses to build long-term relationships with customers.
+Subscription-based models provide a consistent revenue stream and allow businesses to build long-term relationships with users.

 #### Membership Model

 Fashion businesses can implement a membership-based revenue model, where users pay a one-time or recurring fee to become members and gain access to exclusive benefits.
 These benefits may include early access to new collections, special discounts, personalized styling services, or other perks.
-Membership models create a sense of exclusivity and can foster customer loyalty.
+Membership models create a sense of exclusivity and can foster user loyalty.

 #### Licensing Model